Students with an Italian degree (ex. DM 270 /04) of the following classes:

 Coherence between the previous academic curriculum/professional experience (if any) and the learning objectives of the Master’s degree in Finance and Economics

-Applicants who obtain a score above 60 points but equal or less than 80 points will be invited to an oral interview held in English language and exclusively done via electronic devices (e.g.: via Skype).
-The interview is aimed at examining in more depth the applicants' background knowledge, motivation and English fluency.
+Applicants who obtain a score above 70 points but less than 80 points will be invited to an oral interview held in English language and exclusively done via electronic devices (e.g.: via Skype).
+The interview is aimed at examining in more depth the applicants' background knowledge and motivation.

 For an idea of the appropriate level of knowledge, competences, and skills, candidates may consult the following textbooks:

 Topics: Calculus, Linear Algebra

 - Sydsæter, K., Hammond, P. (2008) Essential Mathematics for Economic Analysis, (3 edition), Pearson.
 Chap: 1-10 (Calculus I), 15-16 (Vector and Matrices)

 - Simon, C.P., Blume, L. (2010) Mathematics for Economists, W. W. Norton & Company

 Topics: Principles of Microeconomics: Consumer theory; Intertemporal choice; Uncertainty; Market equilibrium; Producer theory; Forms of market; Game Theory